nellymaw/google-sheet-password-vault/README.md

 - No known bugs remaining.

 ## Validator Testing
-- PEP8 Linter - no errors were returned from PEP8online.com
+- PEP8 Linter - no serious errors were returned from PEP8online.com

 ## Deployment